If you award PDH credits to engineers, you need to read this

 All the state boards place restrictions on the topics that are acceptable for PDH credit.
 In general, engineering topics and professional ethics topics are accepted by all state boards.
 In fact, some states require engineers to earn at least 1 PDH of professional ethics credit in each renewal cycle.

 The rules vary widely between states when you get outside of engineering topics.
-Some states restrict business skills, personal development, and office management topics.
+For example, some states restrict business skills, personal development, and office management topics.

 Approved Formats